DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 The Internet presents a paradox that is difficult to understand and that has resulted in many misconceptions.
-The Internet is both abolishing space yet at the same time, constituting a space itself.
-Common language betrays the close semantic proximity of the Internet and space: we speak of ‘going on the Internet, of a ‘navigator’ (the technical term for a browser), we ‘surf’ the Internet, where there are ‘sites’, ‘addresses’, firewalls, and paywalls, and we talk about ‘virtual spaces’ in general.
+The Internet is both abolishing space yet at the same time constituting a space itself.
+Common language betrays the close semantic proximity of the Internet and space: we speak of ‘going on the Internet, of a ‘navigator’ (the technical term for a browser), we ‘surf’ the Internet, where there are ‘sites’, ‘addresses’, firewalls and paywalls, and we talk about ‘virtual spaces’ in general.
 Immediately from its beginnings the Internet was considered in utopian terms.
 Coming after the invention of the telegraph and the telephone, the Internet meets the growing expectations of being able to make contact over increasingly remote distances.
-The Internet may be explainable purely in terms of its technical, economic, or social components but first and foremost it remains a spatial innovation that attempts to limit the relevance of distance.
+The Internet may be explainable purely in terms of its technical, economic or social components but first and foremost it remains a spatial innovation that attempts to limit the relevance of distance.